 Welcome to the website of the Richard III Society.
 We have been working since 1924 to secure a more balanced assessment of the king and to support research into his life and times.
-Membership is open to anyone with an interest in the king and fifteenth-century history.
 The recent Greyfriars excavation has raised the king's profile and provided us with new opportunities to make the case for 'Good King Richard'.

 "… the purpose—and indeed the strength—of the Richard III Society derives from the belief that the truth is more powerful than lies; a faith that even after all these centuries the truth is important.
 It is proof of our sense of civilised values that something as esoteric and as fragile as reputation is worth campaigning for."
 Our Patron - the present Richard, Duke of Gloucester. more …

 We congratulate John Ashdown-Hill on his recent election to the Fellowship of the Society of Antiquaries where he joins other Society members Anne Sutton, Livia Visser-Fuchs, Peter Hammond, and indeed our Patron.

 Read an account of the proceedings of the Judicial Review which was held at the Royal Courts of Justice in London on 13 and 14 March.